-When you are ready to make the tempeh starter, you will need to improvise an incubator for producing the tempeh starter and for making batches of tempeh.
+If you live in a cold or cool temperate area below 25°C, an incubator is a must for making tempeh or you will never be able to produce a successful batch of tempeh.
+When you are ready to make the tempeh starter, you need to improvise an incubator for producing the tempeh starter and for making batches of tempeh.
 Your homemade incubator must be able to maintain a temperature of 32°C. Test the incubator to see if it can provide a stable temperature for making tempeh later.

 How to make an incubator?
 If you happen to have an old bar fridge or a big insulated container waiting to be discarded, don't throw it out just yet.
 It is perfect for incubating tempeh because the thick insulated walls minimises heat loss (especially in winter) and it does not require more than 10W to operate.
 My homemade incubator has a small 10W heating mat (for pets), a hot water bottle and an aquarium thermometer.
 The heating mat rests on a rack in the centre of the bar fridge, and is covered with some tea towels and another metal rack over it.
 This prevents direct contact of the tempeh with the heating mat which may cause overheating and uneven heat distribution.

 The hot water bottle is placed at the bottom of the fridge and the thermometer at the top of the fridge.
 Heat from the hot water bottle at the bottom will rise and get distributed all over the fridge, and the temperature is recorded by the thermometer near the freezer at the top of the fridge.